actuallyvee/Geosquad/README.md

 ### With Android Studio
 Open project in Android Studio > add a device in the Device Manager > npm start in the Android Studio terminal > press "a" for Android.

+## Future Features
+* Calendar selection for Birthday in Registration screen
+* Arrow marker to return to position/location on Map screen